:star2: Bhakti-Ratna Course 4 - (Registration open) :star2:

 Jiva Vedic Psychology Consultant in Practice

 To give readers a better taste of Vedic Psychology, they will be answering weekly questions on how to apply Vedic Psychology concepts to everyday life situations which will be posted here.
 Additionally, Joshika is offering private Vedic Psychology Skype sessions for anyone who would like to apply Vedic Psychology to a specific life issue.
-Please email her at joshika@jiva.org, and indicate if you would like Babaji and her to answer your question here or if you would like to arrange for an individual Skype consult, or if you would like both.
+For information, please visit: www.myvedicpsychology.com.

 Babaji and Jiva Vedic Psychology Consultant Joshika